End Times Issues

 54. Commandment #1: The obligations it represents.
 PDF / JPEG

-Each of the commandments is like a category, representing a variety of commands, obligations, and examples.
-All of them have something to do with the main issue at hand.
-Here we look at some of the issues that have something to do with the true God (who we must worship), or the false gods (which we must abhor).
+Each of the commandments is like a category, representing a variety of commands, instructions, and examples - all of which have something to do with the main issue at hand.
+Here we look at some of the issues that relate to the true God (who we must worship), or the false gods (which we must abhor).

 55. Commandment #2: The obligations it represents.
 PDF / JPEG